MicrosoftDocs/minecraft-creator/creator/Documents/GameTestBuildYourFirstGameTest.md

 Click on the Starter Hello World behavior packs tile to activate it.

 >[!IMPORTANT]
->You’ll also likely want to specify some additional changes in your environment:
+>You'll also likely want to specify some additional changes in your environment:
 >- Selecting a Flat world
 >- Retain Normal difficulty (mobs work differently in completely Peaceful worlds)